 Perhaps the most frustrating part of these statistics is that the majority of security breaches are avoidable.
 Some businesses do fall victim to targeted attacks by sophisticated hackers, but in many cases, cyber-attacks on businesses are crimes of opportunity: The business fails to enact the proper security measures, all but inviting an attack that exposes data.

 Some of the most common IT mistakes that cause breaches include:

 1. Developing a False Sense of Security

-Many small business owners go about their business thinking they are immune to attacks because no one could possibly be interested in them.
+Many business owners go about their business thinking they are immune to attacks because no one could possibly be interested in them.
 The fact is, though, that whether you have 10 clients or 10,000, your customer data is valuable to hackers.
-Basic information — name, address, phone number — can sell for as little as $1 on the black market, but when that information comes with more details, such as credit card and Social Security numbers, the price goes up, averaging around $300 per record.
+Basic information – name, address, phone number – can sell for as little as $1 on the black market, but when that information comes with more details, such as credit card and Social Security Numbers, the price goes up, averaging around $300 per record.
+Of course, there are ways to get a credit card without a Social Security Number (you can find more info here about getting a credit card with no SSN) but protecting your finances is fundamental regardless.
 If you store that information about your customers, it’s valuable to hackers, as are your bank account and credit card logins and other information.
 Just because you’re small, you’re not safe from hackers.